Rafapia/Homelab/docs/5_homeassistant.md

 ## Devices

-Adding new devices is really simple: all we have to do is go to **Settings > Devices & Services**, and add the integration of the device we want to add!
+Adding new devices is simple: all we have to do is go to **Settings > Devices & Services**, and add the integration of the device we want to add!
 For the WiFi-enabled devices, we first set static IP mappings on pfSense first, so we never have to update any IPs here due to DHCP lease changes.
-We have a RokuTV and a few Wiz WiFi smartbulbs (which unfortunately broke after a few days, but not due to our setup).
+We have a RokuTV and a few Wiz WiFi smart bulbs (which unfortunately broke after a few days, but not due to our setup).
 We also added the HomeKit Bridge integration, which allows us to control our devices transparently through iPhone's *Home* app, which also has Siri integration.
 Our devices now look like this:

 ![](../media/homeassistant_devices.png)